-Nicholas had also added ten new cardinals on March 12, 1278, most of whom were not of the French party.
-He died at Castro Soriano in the diocese of Viterbo on August 22, 1280 of an apoplectic stroke which had left him without speech (Bernardus Guidonis, "Vita Nicolai III" in RIC III.
+Nicholas had also added ten new cardinals on March 12, 1278, most of whom were not of the French party, and among whom were five members of religious orders.
+He died at Castro Soriano in the diocese of Viterbo on August 22, 1280 of an apoplectic stroke which had left him without speech [Bernardus Guidonis, "Vita Nicolai III" in RIC III.
 1, p.
-606, 607; Chronicon, 374; Demski, 347-348):
+606, 607; Baronius-Theiner, sub anno 1281, no. 7 p.
+480; Chronicon, 374; Demski, 347-348]:

 Die jovis XXII mensis augusti dominus Nicholaus papa tercius in castro serariani [Castel Soriano] ab hac luce transmigravit.
 Vixit autem iste papa per duos annos et VIII menses et XXVIII dies.